 Q: Beyond the specific projects that the bonds will fund, are there other more intangible benefits to a “yes” vote?

-A: Charlotte is one of the few cities during the economic downturn that continued to grow and add jobs.
-We’re in that position because of the city’s strong fiscal and capital improvement policy over the long term.
+A: Charlotte was one of the few cities that continued to grow and add jobs during the last economic downturn.
+We were in that position because of the city’s strong fiscal and capital improvement policy over the long term.
 To continue to meet the needs of our current citizens and provide opportunities for rehabilitation and expansion, we have to continue to invest and improve our infrastructure.

 Additionally, projects that the bonds will fund will generate new residential and commercial development and stimulate job growth.

 Q: How were the projects and dollar amounts of the bond packages determined?